Jenny-Jiani/Jenny-Jiani.github.io/programming/dotnet/user-guide.md

 ## Installation

+    For the error handling mechanism, when an error occurs during the recognition process, an exception will be thrown.
+You should add codes for error handling based on your needs.
+Check out [Error Code]({{site.enumerations}}error-code.html) for full supported error codes.
+    For the error handling mechanism, when an error occurs during the recognition process, an exception will be thrown.
+You should add codes for error handling based on your needs.
+Check out [Error Code]({{site.enumerations}}error-code.html) for full supported error codes.

 If you don’t have SDK yet, please download the Dynamsoft Label Recognizer(DLR) SDK from the <a href="https://www.dynamsoft.com/label-recognition/downloads/?utm_source=docs" target="_blank">Dynamsoft website</a> and unzip the package.
 After decompression, the root directory of the DLR installation package is `DynamsoftLabelRecognizer`, which is represented by `[INSTALLATION FOLDER]`.

 ## Build your first application